chef-boneyard/chef-web-docs-2016/release_server_12-4/source/index.rst

 About |chef server_title| 12.4
 =====================================================

-.. warning:: This page is about an upcoming release of the |chef server|.

 .. include:: ../../includes_chef/includes_chef_index.rst

 .. note:: |chef server| 12 is the new |chef server|!
 The documentation for Open Source Chef and Enterprise Chef is still available from the version list.